 Over the last few weeks, the consternation concerning personal health, our families, the markets, and our economy has been palpable.
 Like you, I am concerned as these are no doubt challenging times.
 Many clients have expressed how different this situation feels, and I certainly cannot argue that.

 This is something we have never seen in modern-day history.
 This isn’t the tech slide of the early 2000s or the financial crisis of 2008.
 This doesn’t feel anything like Ebola or Swine Flu.

-It may be difficult to think about your finances or, perhaps, you are thinking about them even more.
+It may be difficult to think about your finances.
+Perhaps, you are thinking about them even more.
 If you are nervous about the markets, we certainly understand.

-The second question is…will we get through this?
+The second question is, will we get through this?
 The answer to me is no doubt in my mind.
-It may be two weeks, two months or two years but it will happen.
-There are already vaccines in testing and my hope is we have a solution sooner than later.
-It may get worse before it gets better but we will persevere.
+It may be two weeks, two months, or two years but it will happen.
+There are already vaccines in testing, and my hope is we have a solution sooner than later.
+It may get worse before it gets better, but we will persevere.

-You’ve trusted us to help you through times like this, and we are committed to doing just that.
-We are actively watching the news, the markets and your portfolios, and are meeting regularly as a team to review what actions we need to take, if any.
+You’ve trusted us to help you through times like this.
+We are committed to doing just that.
+We are actively watching the news, the markets, and your portfolio.
+We are meeting regularly as a team to review what actions we need to take, if any.

 If you are feeling concerned about the current markets or are wondering what actions you should take, if any, please give us a call.
 That’s what we’re here for.
-Further, if you have any family members or friends, client or not, that are feeling nervous or unsure in the current environment, we would be happy to speak with them.
+Further, if you have any family members or friends, clients or not, feeling nervous or unsure in the current environment, we would be happy to speak with them.

-For each of us, worst-case scenario is different.Reactions vary and I’ve heard everything from “I’m retiring and will never recover” to “I have extra cash—let’s buy.”
+For each of us, the worst-case scenario is different.Reactions vary.
+I’ve heard everything from “I’m retiring and will never recover” to “I have extra cash, let’s buy.”

-I also have received notes wishing my staff and I well and for those, we thank you—they mean a lot.
+I also have received notes wishing my staff and myself well.
+For those, we thank you.
+They mean a lot.
 I hope this message helps you to breathe a little easier.
 From all of us at Means, we sincerely thank you for your continued trust.